On this page:

 Secure the internship position

 Finding an internship is similar in many ways to finding a job.
 Once you have found an internship that interests you, the next step typically is to contact the organization to find out about the application procedure.
 Some organizations will expect a cover letter and resume*, others may want to discuss the position over the phone.
 Once you have secured your internship and agreed to its terms, your site supervisor must help you complete and sign your learning contract.

 Need help polishing your cover letter and resume?
-The Center for Career Services offers workshops and drop-in hours to help!
+The UW Career & Internship Center offers workshops and drop-in hours to help!

 During your internship

 Remember – an internship is similar to having a professional job.
 This means that you will be expected to dress and behave professionally .
 If you are not sure what the style of dress is, you can gain clues from others at the organization, or ask your site supervisor.
 It is important that you and your supervisor come to an agreement on your working days and hours .
 Internship supervisors generally understand that you are also taking classes, however, you are making a commitment to the internship organization to perform important work for them as well.
 Try not to overextend yourself.
 It is good to challenge yourself, however, if you are unable to fulfill your commitments, it can reflect poorly on your values as an employee.
 Be sure to schedule regular meetings with your site supervisor to evaluate your progress towards reaching your learning goals.

 - Economics Department: Any internship postings we receive will be passed along to students via the econjobs email list and posted to our blog.

 - UW Career & Internship Center: The HuskyJobs database lists current internship possibilities.
 Also, make an appointment to see the internship counselor to help you find ideas and prepare.